 Certain Trustees, as a result of their employment as a Fellow, have been eligible to apply to join the College's Joint Equity Housing Scheme or to apply for a housing loan.
 Both initiatives are provided by the College in order to assist with the purchase of suitable accommodation in the Oxford area.
 Housing assistance is not an automatic right.
 Each application is looked at on its own merits by an independent committee who assess the benefits to the College in providing housing assistance.
-One Fellow exited the housing loan scheme, and one Fellow exited the Joint Equity housing Scheme.
-There were no other changes to participation in each scheme, as summarised in Note 30.
+There were no changes to participation in each scheme, as summarised in Note 30.